 The Daytona area consisted of “ball bearing” type sand.
 Moneypenny, who helped design the old Naval air station, knew that there was a deep deposit of maral, a clay type soil, lying beneath the top soil on this particular site.
 By digging up the maral and using it for the base of the racing surface, it would allow the building of the high banks for the turns.

 With the mining of the maral, there was left a huge hole that ran most of the length of the back straight-away.
 What to do with that was a short-termed problem.
 France decided to fill the hole with water and name it, Lloyd Lake, after his former boss and political ally, J. Saxton Lloyd!

 Finding the maral allowed the construction to kick into high gear.
 However, the next problem was to figure out just how to pave these monstrous 31 degree banks!
 After some trouble shooting, it was decided that the paving machines had to be tethered or anchored to prevent those machines from sliding down the sides of the banking.

 The original grandstands provided seating for 25,000.
 However foresight allowed for the additional pilings that we put into place for further expansion.

 The construction proceeded at break-neck speed for the era which it was constructed in.
 France broke ground in November 1957 and the first race was ran in February 1959!
 The rest is history, sport fans!

-What is you thoughts on the monumental construction project known as the Daytona International Speedway?
+What are you thoughts on the monumental construction project known as the Daytona International Speedway?

 TIL NEXT TIME, I AM STILL WORKING ON MY REDNECK!